 After being contacted by a primary school in Brixton, we worked on a project that produced some bespoke seating and planters for its students.

-Working closely alongside a local architect, we manufactured a collection of bespoke playground seats with adjustable feet from locally sourced sweet chestnut.
-We also made a very large sweet chestnut tree seat, which could seat a class of children.
-We also made some large planters for the playground.
+Working closely alongside a local architect, we manufactured a collection of bespoke playground seats with adjustable feet, from locally-sourced Sweet Chestnut.
+We also made a very large Sweet Chestnut Tree Seat, which could seat a class of children.
+Finally, we made some large planters for the playground.

-The work proved a big hit with the children and adults alike.
+The work proved a big hit with the children, parents and teachers alike.

 Our therapy garden project was assigned to us by the NHS and Central Scotland Forest Trust.
 The brief was to create a therapy garden and safe environment for patients at the new Forth Valley Royal Hospital to enjoy.